Course type: Undergraduate/Masters degree

 Students who complete the Bachelor of Exercise Science component of this double degree will progress to the 2 year Master of Exercise Physiology where they will complete their study with a clinical exercise physiology focus.

-The program includes a compulsory 140 hour placement/practicum in the Bachelor of Exercise Science and a further 360 hours of clinical placement in the Master of Exercise Physiology.
+The program includes a compulsory 140 hour placement/practicum in the Bachelor of Exercise Science and a further 360 hours of clinical placement in the Master of Clinical Exercise Physiology.

 This will prepare you for the delivery of preventative exercise programs and exercise interventions for the management of chronic and complex conditions.